aantn/smag/readme.md

 # smag - show me a graph!

 Easily create graphs from cli commands and view them in the terminal.
-Like the `watch` command graphs the output.
+Like the `watch` command but with a graph of the output.

 **smag was inspired and based on code from the wonderful [gping](https://github.com/orf/gping) tool by Tom Forbes**